genomicsclass/book/pages/eda_with_pca.md

 ![Image of correlations.
 Cell i,j  represents correlation between samples i and j.
 Red is high, white is 0 and red is negative.](figure/eda_with_pca-correlations-1.png)

 Here we are using the term _structure_ to refer to the deviation from what one would see if the samples were in fact independent from each other.
+The plot above clearly shows groups of samples that are more correlated between themselves than to others.

 One simple exploratory plot we make to determine how many principal components we need to describe this _structure_ is the variance-explained plot.
-This is what the variance explained for the PCs would look like:
+This is what the variance explained for the PCs would look like if data were independent :

 ```r